LordAshes/TaleSpire-ExtraAssetsRegistrationPlugin/README.md

 ## Change Log

 ```
+3.5.8: Bug fix to prevent Link Request from previous assets from being added to successive assets
+3.5.7: Bug fix to remove auras on deleted minis coming back on board load
-3.5.6: Bug fix for exposing mini and aura orientation to configuration
+3.5.6: Bug fix for explosing orintation to config
 3.5.5: Exposed mini and aura orientation to configuration
 3.5.1: Fixed orientation bug
 3.5.0: Added linkRequests option into Info.txt file allowing triggerin of AssetData/StatMessaging trigger on creature spawn.